WebAssembly/binaryen/README.md

  * **Flexible and fast** for optimization.
  * **As close as possible to WebAssembly** so it is simple and fast to convert it to and from WebAssembly.

-The differences between Binaryen IR and WebAssembly are:
+There are a few differences between Binaryen IR and the WebAssembly language:

  * AST structure
    * Binaryen IR [is an AST](https://github.com/WebAssembly/binaryen/issues/663) (i.e. it has hierarchical structure), for convenience of optimization.
 This differs from the WebAssembly binary format which is a stack machine.